HappyStoic/PythonBotnet/README.md

 ### TODO:

 * Encrypt the communication
-* Allow to connect to server's prompt anytime?
+* Allow to connect to server's prompt via TCP?
 * Testing environment with docker-compose